Perturbative sigma models, elliptic cohomology and the Witten genus: Introduction

-\begin{thm} The perturbative anomaly can be cancelled if and only if $X$ admits a rational string structure.
-A choice of rational string structure uniquely determines a cancellation of the perturbative anomaly for which there is an equality of trivializing sections,
+\begin{thm} The line bundle $\mathcal{S}tr$ is concordant to the trivial line bundle if and only if $X$ has a rational string structure.
+A choice of rational string structure specifies such a concordance, namely a line bundle~$\widetilde{\mathcal{S}tr}$ on $\Phi_0^{2|1}(X\times \R)$ with a section $\tilde{\sigma}$ whose restriction to the source of the concordance is~${\rm Wit}(X)$ and the restriction to the target is the function